open62541/open62541/doc/building.rst

    Compile a single-file release into the files :file:`open62541.c` and :file:`open62541.h`.
 Not recommended for installation.

 **UA_MULTITHREADING (EXPERIMENTAL)**
-   Enable multi-threading support.
+   Enable multithreading support.
 This is a new feature and currently marked as EXPERIMENTAL.
    The supported levels are as follows:

-        - 0: Multithreading support disabled.
+        - ``0``: Multithreading support disabled.
-        - 100: Functions marked with the UA_THREADSAFE-macro are protected with a lock-based enhancement using mutexes.
+        - ``100``: Functions marked with the UA_THREADSAFE-macro are protected with a lock-based enhancement using mutexes.
           Multiple threads are allowed to call these functions of the SDK at the same time without causing race conditions.
           Furthermore, this level supports the feature of adding async methods to objects.
-        - 200: Work is distributed to a number of worker threads.
-Those worker threads are created within the SDK.
+        - ``200``: Work is distributed to a number of worker threads.
+These worker threads are created within the SDK.

 **UA_ENABLE_IMMUTABLE_NODES**
    Nodes in the information model are not edited but copied and replaced.
 The